Shopify/restyle/documentation/docs/fundamentals/breakpoints.md

 });
 ```

 See the [Responsive Values](/fundamentals/responsive-values) section to see how these can be used.
+Defining `breakpoints` is optional and we recommend defining it only if you plan to use them due to a performance hit (up to 10 % worse average FPS when scrolling in a list) responsive values incur.